Dynamic Selection in Algorithmic Decision-making: Self-fulfilling Bias: An Example

-We illustrate the self-fulfilling bias using the simplest possible example.
-The underlying problem is more general because in any dynamic environment where the agent's actions depend on the covariates, endogeneity in the covariates will likely generate additional endogeneity with the actions.
-Note that when the coefficient estimate differs from the true parameter in the long run because of the self-fulling bias, the fraction of time a wrong decision is taken is positive in the limit.
-In other words, not only is the policy suboptimal in the long run, the number of periods in which a wrong action is taken is proportional to the time horizon $T$.
+We conclude this section by making two comments.
+First, we have illustrated the self-fulfilling bias and its severity using a simple example.
+Despite its simplicity, the example points to a general problem: in any dynamic environment where the agent's actions depend on some covariates, the endogeneity in the covariates can generate additional endogeneity with the actions.
+Because of the self-fulfilling bias, the policy is suboptimal in the long run.
+The number of periods a wrong action is taken is proportional to the time horizon $T$.
 Thus, the regret of the policy with self-fulfilling bias is in the order of $\mathcal{O}(T)$.

-To correct for the self-fulfilling bias, it is tempting to have the agent to carry out the exploration in the conventional sense, i.e., to choose actions randomly sometimes.
-However, as long as the data from non-random actions is used, the agent's parameter estimate is biased because the endogeneity spillover problem renders $\BFv_t\ind(a_t=2)$ an endogenous term in the regression equation \eqref{eq:regression-double-endo}.
-To correct for the endogeneity in $\BFv_t$, the solution is not more exploration in the conventional sense.
-Rather, it is \emph{causal exploration}---that is, to use the IVs to ``perturb" the data-generating process.
-We discuss how to correct for the self-fulfilling bias in the next section.
+Second, the self-fulfilling bias cannot be corrected by the usual exploration of the agent, i.e., randomly choosing actions occasionally.
+This is because as long as $v_t$ is endogenous, OLS bias remains.
+Moreover, when the data from the non-random actions is used in the regression, the endogeneity in $v_t$ spills over to $\ind(a_t=2)v_t$, creating additional bias.
+The solution for the endogeneity in $v_t$ is not to carry out exploration in the conventional sense.
+Instead, the solution is to do \emph{causal exploration}---that is, to perturb the data generating process, and, through doing so, generating IVs accordingly.
+Unlike the randomization of actions in the literature (conventional exploration), which we denote as \emph{ex-post} exploration, the generation of IVs through perturbation of data generating process is ex-ante to decision making, thus we call it \emph{ex-ante} exploration.
+We discuss how to correct the self-fulfilling bias with IVs in the next section.